vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 ### Required Files ###

-Obtain the required files by running:
+Obtain the required files by running on Stampede:

-on Stampede:

 ```bash
 cd $SCRATCH